sozraheem/thesis_2025/ERP_analysis_code/assignment_7/A7_experiment_log.md

 - add icons to visually scan faster through this file
 - assign IDs to experiments?

+Experiment ideas:
+- BT-LDA with different time intervals
+- See to do lists of previous experiments & notes

 Overview
+- 18/04/2025_Exp_1: Compare BT-LDA vs LDA vs sLDA in ex.
+3 (calibration)
+- 18/04/2025_Note_1: How accuracy is measured in ex.
+3 (calibration) 2/2
 - 14/04/2025_Exp_1: Use TimeSeriesSplit in ex.
 3 (calibration)
 - 14/04/2025_Note_1: sklearn's TimeSeriesSplit: parameter max_train_size
 - 13/04/2025_Note_1: How accuracy is measured in ex.
-3 (calibration)
+3 (calibration) 1/2
-- 11/04/2025_Exp_1: Turn off baseline correction in calibration
+- 11/04/2025_Exp_1: Turn off baseline correction

 ## 📅 New date template